Skip to main content

 Wrap-up

-You do not need a studio to look good on Twitch.
-The minimum viable rig is one decent key panel — Elgato Key Light Air, Logitech Litra Glow, a Neewer 660, anything in that class — placed at the right angle and dimmed sensibly.
+You don't need a studio to look good on Twitch.
+The minimum viable rig is one decent key panel.
+Elgato Key Light Air, Logitech Litra Glow, a Neewer 660.
+Anything in that class.
+Placed at the right angle and dimmed sensibly.
 That alone moves you ahead of maybe 70 percent of mid-size streams, because most channels stop at whatever ambient light their room happens to have.
+The audio side of the same scene lives in our microphone buying guide and the lavalier roundup.

 The gear matters less than the placement.
 A $90 panel correctly positioned beats a $400 panel pointed in the wrong direction every time.
-Spend the first hour with a new fixture moving it, not configuring its app — distance, height, angle, tilt, repeat.
-Watch the preview, not the lamp.
+Spend the first hour with a new fixture moving it, not configuring its app.
+Distance, height, angle, tilt, repeat.
+Watch the preview, not the lamp — and on a panel you can actually trust, see our monitor buying guide.

-Six months in, you will glance at your room, slide one panel two inches, and the picture will be ready.
-That is the real goal — not a perfect setup once, but a setup you can rebuild in five minutes any time the room gets rearranged, the season changes the daylight, or you upgrade the camera.
+Six months in, you'll glance at your room, slide one panel two inches, and the picture will be ready.
+That's the real goal.
+Not a perfect setup once, but a setup you can rebuild in five minutes any time the room gets rearranged.
+The season changes the daylight, or you upgrade the camera.
 From there, lighting stops being a project and turns into a habit, and the stream looks consistent week after week.
+Pair this with the gear-side picks in our stream lighting buying guide and the wider room layout in our streaming room setup walkthrough.

 Registration